Skip to content

 // After restart, state exists but execution stopped

-const reconnected = await executor.getHandle(agent, handle.runId);
+const reconnected = await executor.getHandle(agent, handle.sessionId);

 // reconnected.canResume() returns true